RC Student Curriculum Guide

 Courses listed here fulfill requirements for a Bachelor of Science, major in Respiratory Care, from North Dakota State University.
-Upon completion of all educational requirements, including the internship, NDSU bestows the baccalaureate degree and the graduate is eligible to take the national certification exam offered by the National Board for Respiratory Care (NBRC).
+Upon completion of all educational requirements, including the internship, NDSU bestows the baccalaureate degree and the graduate is eligible to take the national certification exams offered by the National Board for Respiratory Care (NBRC).

 While every effort is made to provide accurate and current information, curriculum requirements tend to be updated annually.
 Students are subject to meeting the curriculum requirements in effect at the time of entrance into a major or program of study.
 It is strongly recommended that the student meet with an RC advisor at least one year prior to anticipated internship application to prepare a degree plan that ensures all RC major, general education, and degree requirements are satisfactorily completed.